-The operating organization developed 'Program of Activities on Analysis of Severe Accident Phenomena' PM-T.0.41.414-15 and implements it.
-The following activities are carried out within the Program:
+The operating organization developed and implements "The Work Program on Analysis of Severe Accident Emergency Phenomena" PM-T.0.41.414-21.
+The work in the following areas is carried out within the Program:

-- study of international experience in analysis of severe accident phenomena; - analysis of the potential criticality in severe accidents;

-- analysis of in-vessel phenomena;

-- analysis of ex-vessel phenomena;

-- purchase/update of computer code versions;

-- improvement of existing computer models.
+- analysis of in-vessel phenomena of severe accidents; - analysis of ex-vessel phenomena of severe accidents; - analysis of "specific" phenomena in severe accident progression; - comprehensive analysis of severe accident phenomena; - justification (specification of justifications) of post-Fukushima measures; - specification of SAMG development results; - development (specification) of measures related to emergency preparedness and response; - purchase/update of computer code versions; - improvement/adaptation of existing computer models to updated versions of software tools.

-An experimental data matrix was developed upon analysis of international experience relating to severe accident phenomena.
-The development of this matrix provided an experimental basis to conduct further analysis of severe accident phenomena and revise computer models used for the development of EOPs and SAMGs and, if necessary, for the development of new models.
+Analysis of international experience for studying the severe accidents phenomena was conducted; as a result of the analysis, an experimental data matrix based on the existing experiments was developed.
+The development of this matrix provided an experimental basis for further investigation of severe accident phenomena and correction of the computer models used in the development of EOPs and SAMGs and, if necessary, for the development of new models.

-The analysis of the potential criticality in severe accident progression is at the final stage.
-In particular, the reactor and SFP model for pilot power units (SUNPP-1, ZNPP-1, RNPP-1) has been developed for the MCNP computer code and calculational analysis of changes in neutron-multiplying properties of fuel-containing masses at different stages of severe accidents inside the reactor and SFP has been performed.
+The study of probable criticality initiation in severe accident progression refers to "specific" phenomena and is at the final stage.
+In particular, the reactor and SFP model for pilot power units (PNPP-1, ZNPP-1, RNPP-1) has been developed for the MCNP computer code and calculational analysis of changes in neutron-multiplying properties of fuel-containing masses at different stages of severe accidents inside the reactor and SFP has been performed.
 Currently, the developed documents are being finalized based on SNRIU review.

-Activities on other Program implementation stages are ongoing and scheduled to be completed by the end of 2023.
+Activities on other Program implementation stages are ongoing and scheduled to be completed by the end of 2026.